 - Boiling water

-- 2 tbsp vegetable oil, divided, plus more as needed
+- 2 tablespoons vegetable oil, divided, plus more as needed

-- 1 lb well-marbled tender beef*, sliced paper thin across the grain, then cut into bite-sized pieces
+- 1 pound well-marbled tender beef*, sliced paper thin across the grain, then cut into bite-sized pieces

 - 1 large yellow onion, halved and cut into thin crescents